amareshjoshi/unix-configuration/README.md

-# Common Configuration Files for CeLTA/CLEAR VMs and Lab machines
+# Common Configuration Files for Linux and Mac

-Includes the bash and emacs setup files.

-Testing how git branching and merge works.
+Configuration files for:

+- bash
+- emacs
+- tmux